we-make-software/tech/README.md

 ```

 As I said before System.c is the only file that has the EXPORT_SYMBOL.
 From now on we are not going to use EXPORT_SYMBOL anymore.
 System.h is the new DSL, we can call this System-DSL.
 This is just a sketch, a start we can build on.
 Not everything needs to be built in one go, but this is so you remember.

+so what the idea is we need some kind of application library interface. by default i call it `static struct Project_##description`, the description is the project name. the rules are it can’t have spaces or any symbols, it needs to be ascii.

+the `InitSystemLibrary` needs to be used to configure the project. when we go deeper you will understand. so every time i come with the title `System-DSL` then it’s about this.